 The purpose of this document is to define the behaviour of the business and IT systems as viewed from the outside.
 The NSW/ACT Retail Market uses all the interfaces/transactions whether via the FRC HUB, file transfer, e-mail, phone described in Participant Build Pack 1, 2 and 3 as used in Victoria unless otherwise specified in this document.

 For the avoidance of doubt Participant Build Pack 1, 2 and 3 as used in Victoria, and Participant Build Pack 5 which describes the deletions, modifications and additions to Build Packs 1, 2 and 3 all form part of the GIP and define the behaviour of the business and IT systems in the NSW/ACT Retail Market.

+Wagga Wagga and Tamworth

+The interfaces/transactions whether via the FRC HUB, file transfer, e-mail, phone etc. for the Wagga Wagga and Tamworth network sections are excluded from Participant Build Pack 5.
+Please refer to the NSW/ACT Gas Interface Protocol for the applicable Build Pack that applies to these network sections.

 Audience